 Ngorongoro Crater Safari Video

-A video of my safari in Ngorongoro Crater
+You can watch a video of my personal experience going on safari in Ngorongoro Crater below.

 Day 5: Tanzania Safari Itinerary – Central Serengeti